jontingvold/pyrankvote/README.md

 **Instant runoff voting (IRV)** is a singe candidate election method, that elected the candidate that get draw majority support (more than 50%).

 Voters rank candidates and are granted one vote.
-The candidate with fewest votes are removed and this voters votes are transfered according to the 2nd preference (or 3rd etc.).
+The candidate with fewest votes are removed and this candidates votes are transfered according to the 2nd preference (or 3rd etc.).

 **Preferential block voting (PBV)** is a multiple candidate election method, that electes candidates that can obtain majority support (more than 50%).
 Minority groups therefore lose their representation.

 Voters rank candidates and are granted as many votes as there are people that should be elected.
-The candidate with fewest votes are removed and this voters votes are transfered according to the 2nd preference (or 3rd etc.).
+The candidate with fewest votes are removed and this candidates votes are transfered according to the 2nd preference (or 3rd etc.).

 **Single transferable vote (STV)** is a multiple candidate election method, that elects candidates based on proportional representation.
 Minority groups therefore get representation.